aerrata/cat-api/README.md

 - Some configuration need to be added to the pipeline for app language other than Nodejs and Python.
 - AWS creds must be stored in Github Actions secrets in the repo settings.
 - No lint and code security scanning steps yet.
+- The Dockerfile uses minimal base image for smaller and more secure build.